asteine8/Alexandra_CISC-191-86930/Discussions_and_Presentations/M2 Video Essay/outline.md

   - myArray[3] = 4
   - int temp = myArray[3]
 - Simple Example of an array
+  - Calculate the sum of an array
 - Arrays of Objects
+  - Array of Cats
 - Representation of Arrays in Memory in Java
   - Reference to array
     - Reference to array elements